irfanhakim-as/linux-wiki/topics/touchpad.md

 ### Description

-This details optional configurations for the trackpad.
+This details recommended configuration options for the trackpad on KDE Plasma.

 ### Steps